Welcome to this week’s all new Sunday Survival Buzz with an update on my own preps and announcements from the Backdoor Survival blog.

 Sometimes I think that clutter breeds itself.
 One day the house and yard are nice and tidy and the next there is junk all over the place.
 Of course, helping things along is the fact that my house is really just a cottage.
 There is one room on the main floor that encompasses our living area, dining area and kitchen.
 Upstairs is a single bedroom and my little office.
 That’s it.

 Blog stuff is all over the place.
-There are stacks of books to review and write about, all types and manner of gear to be evaluated and those boxes that seem to arrive from Amazon two or three times a week.
 My own preps are tucked into nooks and crannies all over the place as well.
 When I write about prepping for the space challenged, I mean it.

 Anyway, this week’s major prep was cleaning up the place and getting rid of old stuff that is never used so that I can make room for more of what I need to have at the ready should a true emergency occur.
 Like most of you, I plan to hunker down since my geographical location would be considered by some to be an ideal bug out location.
 I still have a secondary B.O.L. but it is currently being re-evaluated given the cost and logistics of keeping it maintained.